zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/README.md

 + -i / --input: Path to the directory consisting of all the precision matrices/gain matrices.
 + -o/ --output: Output path along with the name of the file to save the generated compiled Precision@N / nDCG@N TSV file.

+Make sure to move all precision (class distribution wise) and gain files to separate folders before executing this script.

 If you are running the code from the code folder, run the compilation script as: